 c.
 Do 7 burpees

-- Each of the three kids with the papers then instruct the class to do each of their challenges.
+- Each of the three kids with the papers then instructs the class to do each of their challenges.

 - And the game starts over again.